cyberrangecz/backend-elasticsearch-service/README.md

-# CyberRange Platform Elasticsearch Service
+# CyberRangeCZ Platform Elasticsearch Service
 This project represents the back-end service for retrieving Elasticsearch documents.

 ## Content